mclancy96/rails-activerecord-models-and-rails-readme/README.md

 So if we have a database table, why do we need a model file?
 By using model files, we are able to create an organized layer of abstraction for our data.
 An important thing to remember is that at the end of the day the model file is a Ruby class.
+Your models will inherit from the `ApplicationRecord` class.
+This may seem a bit unintuitive at first, but `ApplicationRecord` itself inherits from `ActiveRecord::Base`, which is the core class that provides all of Active Record's powerful features.
+This means that by inheriting from `ApplicationRecord`, your models automatically gain access to all the database-related methods and behaviors provided by Active Record, such as querying, validations, and associations.

-It will typically inherit from the `ActiveRecord::Base` class, which means that it has access to a number of methods that assist in working with the database.
-However, you can treat it like a regular Ruby class, allowing you to create methods, data attributes, and everything else that you would want to do in a class file.
+The use of `ApplicationRecord` as an intermediate class is a Rails convention that allows you to add shared logic for all your models in one place if needed, while still leveraging everything Active Record offers.
+However, you can still treat your model like a regular Ruby class, allowing you to create methods, data attributes, and everything else that you would want to do in a class file.

 A typical model file will contain code such as but not limited to the following: